Attendance

 • A child who is absent from school without an authorised reason will be marked as ‘unauthorised’ in the register.

-Categorising absence
+Categorising Absence

 The Education (Pupils’ Attendance Records) Regulations 1991 require schools to determine whether an absence can be deemed to be authorised or whether the child should be regarded as being absent without permission i.e. truanting.
 In the terms of the legislation it is only the school who can approve the absence, not the parent.